jatin96/Computer-Science-Notes/system-design/stock-exchange/stock-exchange.md

 - This can be done using multicast with reliable UDP
 - We can also assign random order to the subscribers when the market opens

+### State machine replication

+State machine replication is a fault tolerance practice where multiple replicas are maintained for each state machine and all of them process the data in the same way to reach the same final state.
+When one machine goes down, we can safely replace it with another machine.
+The replicas agree ont the final state using some consensus algorithm like Paxos or Raft.

+SMR is used in for orderbook and machine engine.
+Here are the key components of SMR in a stock exchange:
+1. State machines: This would be orderbook or matching engine
+2. Consensus Algorithm: Paxos or Raft
+3. Communication Layer: How replicas will talk to each other
+4. Failure detection and recovery: processes to identify failures and initiate recovery.

 ### Multicast
 Different protocls to transfer data:
 1. Unicast: From one system to another.